nlgndnmz/COMPAS/README.md

 cat ./benign.sam | processSam.pl -g ./gene_annotations.gtf -o benign -r 100 -s 0
 ```

 Above, "gene_annotations.gtf" is a GTF formatted annotation file (ideally the same file that was used during the mapping phase).
 The directive "-r 100" tells the script that the read length is 100bp and "-o" option specifies the prefix for the output files. "-s 0" option tells the script that this RNA-Seq dataset is not strand-specific.
 This option can be omitted as long as the dataset is not strand-specific.
 Otherwise, it should be set to either "-s 1" (for forward strand genes) or "-s 2" (for reverse strand genes).

 The above command will work for .sam files that are coordinate sorted.
 If your files are not sorted by genomic coordinates, you have to toggle the "-u" option:

-` cat ./unsorted_tumor.sam | processSam.pl -g ./gene_annotations.gtf -o tumor -r 100 -s 0 -u `
+` cat ./unsorted.sam | processSam.pl -g ./gene_annotations.gtf -o unsorted -r 100 -s 0 -u `

 Note that processSam.pl reads its input from standard input.
 This is to facilitate pipelines.
 For example, if you keep your mapping files in compressed .bam format you can do: